 UV index and UV dose: ozone data

-Operational UV data processingInput to the operational UV index and UV dose processing is the TEMIS operational assimilated global ozone field derived from satellite instruments, namely the processing that started with measurements from the SCIAMACHY instrument (01 July 2002 up to 31 March 2012) and the GOME-2A instrument (from 01 April 2012 onwards).
+Operational UV data processingInput to the operational UV index and UV dose processing is the TEMIS operational assimilated global ozone field derived from satellite instruments, namely the operational processing that started with measurements from the SCIAMACHY instrument (01 July 2002 up to 31 March 2012), the GOME-2A instrument (from 01 April 2012 up to 20 March 2019), and the GOME-2B instrument (from 21 March 2019 onwards).

 For the UV index and UV dose processing we use the global ozone field at local solar noon, i.e. at the moment the sun in highest in the sky, interpolated from the initial resolution of 1.5 by 1.0 degrees to the UV grid of 0.25 by 0.25 degrees.